-Under new legislation, Emergency Medical Services (EMS) personnel must give kits with opioid antagonists and a related one page fact sheet to certain patients (such as those showing symptoms of opioid use disorder) or their family members, caregivers, or friends.
-The new law (1) allows EMS organizations to obtain opioid antagonists from pharmacists to distribute through the program; (2) creates a related account to provide this medication to eligible entities, including EMS organizations; and (3) requires EMS personnel to document certain information about the kits they distribute (PA 23-97, § 5, effective October 1, 2023).
+Under a 2023 law, Emergency Medical Services (EMS) personnel must give kits with opioid antagonists and a related one-page fact sheet to certain patients (such as those showing symptoms of opioid use disorder) or their family members, caregivers, or friends.
+The law (1) allows EMS organizations to obtain opioid antagonists from pharmacists to distribute through the program; (2) creates a related account to provide this medication to eligible entities, including EMS organizations; and (3) requires EMS personnel to document certain information about the kits they distribute (PA 23-97, § 5, codified at CGS § 17a-674h).